 - General memory block.
 Allocated for general management functions.
 Typically, the general memory block size is 7 MB. - Thread memory block.
 Allocated for address processing and verification routines.
-Address Verification creates as many thread memory blocks as the number of simultaneous threads you configure it to process. - The size of a thread memory block is about 38 MB for 32-bit systems and 48 MB for 64-bit systems. - Address object memory block.
+Address Verification creates as many thread memory blocks as the number of simultaneous threads you configure it to process.

+The size of a thread memory block is about 48 MB for 64-bit systems.

+Address object memory block.
 Allocated for storing the address objects defined.
-Address Verification creates as many address object memory blocks as the number of address objects you configure it to process. - The size of an address object memory block is about 3.7 MB + (0.24 MB x the value of MaxResultCount) in the case of 32-bit systems.
-For 64-bit systems, the size of an address object memory block is about 4.8 MB + (0.24 MB x the value set for MaxResultCount). - Memory block reserved for caching.
+Address Verification creates as many address object memory blocks as the number of address objects you configure it to process.

+The size of an address object memory block is about 4.8 MB + (0.24 MB x the value set for MaxResultCount) in the case of 64-bit systems.

+- Memory block reserved for caching.
 Address Verification reserves one cache memory block for each of the verification or processing threads. - Memory blocks for preloading reference address databases.
-The value for preloading memory block depends on the number and size of the databases that you want to preload. - · Unallocated memory block.
+The value for preloading memory block depends on the number and size of the databases that you want to preload. - Unallocated memory block.